microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

 Trickily, we'll need to make sure to have a helper for replacing strings like this that can be used for general purpose arg parsing.
 As you can see, the `profile` property of the `newTab` command also needs the name of the profile.
-Either the command validator will need to go through and update these strings manually, or we'll need another of enabling these `IActionArgs` classes to fill those parameters in based on the profile being used.
+Either the command validation will need to go through and update these strings manually, or we'll need another of enabling these `IActionArgs` classes to fill those parameters in based on the profile being used.
 Perhaps the command pre-expansion could just stash the json for the action, then expand it later?
-This implementation detail is why this particualr feature is not slated for inclusion in an initial Command Palette implementation.
+This implementation detail is why this particular feature is not slated for inclusion in an initial Command Palette implementation.

 ## UI/UX Design